openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ### ZigBee Discovery

+- Zigbee USB gateway discovery is *not supported* at the moment: the gateway thing must be added manually see [Thing Configuration](#thing-configuration) below
 - The ZigBee USB Gateway must be inserted in one of the USB ports of the openHAB computer before discovery is started
 - ***IMPORTANT NOTE:*** As for other OH2 bindings using the USB/serial ports, on Linux the `openhab` user must be member of the `dialout` group, to be able to use USB/serial port: set the group with the following command: